nguyendactrung/realm-mobile-database/README.md

 ## What is Realm

-> Realm is not an ORM, and is not built on top of SQLite
+> Realm is not an ORM, and is not built on top of SQLite.
+Realm has own C++ core.

 > Realm is the first database built from the ground-up to run directly inside phones, tablets and wearables

+> Cross platform

 ```swift
 // Using Realm in Swift